checkeverything.ch

 11 min

-Note: This article summarises public information on PFAS and microplastics rules in Switzerland (as of May 2026).
-It does not replace medical, legal or administrative advice.
-For health questions, consult your doctor; for local water quality, contact your water utility or the cantonal food and consumer protection lab.
+Note: This article contains affiliate links to comparison portals.
+If you take out a product through these links, we receive a commission at no extra cost to you.
+Editorial independence is guaranteed.
+The content summarises public information on PFAS and microplastics rules in Switzerland (as of June 2026) and does not replace medical, legal or administrative advice.
+For health questions, ask your doctor; for local water quality, contact your water utility or the cantonal food and consumer protection laboratory.

 Key Takeaways

-• Consumer side: BDIH, NaTrue, Ecocert certified cosmetics; stainless steel or cast iron rather than damaged non-stick pans; glass containers rather than grease-resistant packaging.
+• Consumer side: BDIH, NaTrue or Ecocert certified cosmetics; stainless steel or cast iron rather than damaged non-stick pans; glass containers rather than grease-resistant packaging.

 What PFAS are and why they are called forever chemicals

 PFAS stands for per- and polyfluoroalkyl substances.
-The family covers several thousand compounds sharing one property: extremely stable carbon-fluorine bonds that are hardly degraded in nature.
-That is why PFAS are also called forever chemicals.
+The family covers several thousand compounds that share one property: extremely stable carbon-fluorine bonds that barely degrade in nature.
+That is why PFAS are called forever chemicals.

 In the human body, well-studied PFAS such as PFOA and PFOS have half-lives of several years.
-The FOEN (Federal Office for the Environment, BAFU) and the FSVO (Federal Food Safety and Veterinary Office, BLV) track PFAS in Swiss soils, waters and food via the NAQUA programme and cantonal monitoring.
+The FOEN (Federal Office for the Environment, BAFU) and the FSVO (Federal Food Safety and Veterinary Office, BLV) track PFAS in Swiss soils, waters and food through the NAQUA groundwater programme and cantonal monitoring.

 Typical historical uses: